Tenacom/PolyKit/README.md

 - the meaning of `PrivateAssets="all"` in a `PackageReference`;
 - how to make minor modifications to a project file, for example adding a property or an item.

 If you're yawning, great, read on.
-If you're panicking, either do your ~~googling~~ due diligence and come back.
+If you're panicking, do your ~~googling~~ due diligence and come back.
 I'll wait, no problem.

 ## What is PolyKit